What is shingles

 Inspect your roof

-Regularly inspect your roof for any signs of damage or wear, such as cracked, curled, or missing shingles.
+Regularly inspect your roof for signs of damage, such as cracked, curling, or missing shingles, and look for any leaks or other issues.

 2. 2